-Manchester Rescue Squad
+Northshire Rescue Squad

 Serving the Northshire since 1964

 In the spring of 1964, through the generous donation of Mrs. E. L. Grondahl, of Dorset, a Cadillac ambulance was accepted.
 The purpose of the gift was to supplement the present service, then rendered by Brewster’s Funeral Service and to supply ambulance service free of charge to those who were unable to pay.
 This service was to be used by the residents of the Northshire towns and for anyone involved in any emergency situation within the area.
 It is with this gift that Manchester Rescue Squad (MRS) came into being.
 The squad was recently renamed the Northshire Rescue Squad to better reflect its service area.

 MRS was established as an independent non-profit organization that provides Emergency Medical Services to Manchester and surrounding communities.
 On August 14, 1964, with eighteen members from Manchester and the surrounding communities, the Manchester Rescue Squad was formalized into the corporation that still exists today, 50 years later.
 We remain an independent non-profit entity to this day.